-First I made some playdough.
+The first time I made sensory balls, I filled balloons with homemade playdough.
 I didn’t bother to add scent or food colouring because once it was inside the “ball”, it wouldn’t be seen or smelled.

 *note: use the helium quality balloons for best results